tyrbo/blog.turing.io/source/2014-08-12-seven-questions-part-1.markdown

 you're paying tuition for office space.
 Some people learn well on their own, but those people shouldn't pay tuition to a training program in the first place.

-Break down the tuition by attendance hour.
-You'll probably arrive at something like $25 per hour.
+Break down the tuition by attendance hour and you'll probably arrive at something above $25.
 Is the program really delivering that value when you're just working on whatever comes to your mind?
-If the staff is just there to answer questions, that's not education.
+If the staff is only there to answer questions, that's not education.

 At Turing student time is **highly structured**.
 That doesn't mean you sit in a